 The significant differences between the varieties in plant height and number of branches across both cropping seasons might be due to the difference in genetic characteristics and how they respond to rainfall, temperature, planting date and plant density during the growth period.
 This agrees with the findings of Zhang et al. (2024) who observed significant variations in growth parameters of different groundnut varieties.
 Planting date had no significant effect on plant height and number of branches per plant in both years.
 Although, plant density had no significant effect on plant height and number of branches per plant in both seasons, the high plant density treatment generally produced the tallest plants and highest number of branches in both years than medium and low plant density from 56 to 84 DAP might be attributed to narrow intra row spacing and dense population.
 These results disagree with the findings of Reager et al. (2024) who reported that increase in plant density resulted in lower plant height and least number of branches in groundnut.
 This could be attributed to limited space available to closer spaced plants for branching or competition for light, leading to an increase in height at the expense of branching.
 Closer spacing or higher plant density reduced branching as plants competing for space and light were compelled to grow taller and possibly producing more branches it the plant grows taller.
-Again, the early canopy closure in high plant density could have created a more favourable microenvironment by improving moisture retention and moderating temperatures which can further support vertical and lateral growth.
+Again, the early canopy closure in high plant density could have created a more favorable microenvironment by improving moisture retention and moderating temperatures which can further support vertical and lateral growth.
 This agrees with Zhang et al. (2021) that higher plant density allow plants to maximize its vegetative growth potential by efficiently utilizing available resources such as light, water, and nutrients as a result of the competitions among other plants.
 In contrast, according to Mubvakure (2021), wider spacing or lower plant density supported more branches per plant, taller plants, and higher dry matter accumulation of cowpea probably because of more available space for horizontal or vertical growth compared to close spaced or higher plant density crops.
 The influence of planting date on plant height and number of branches per plant was not significant in both seasons probably due to the similar environmental conditions experienced during each planting date.

 4.3 Effect of variety, planting date and plant density on yield and yield components of groundnut

 The non-significant difference between groundnut varieties, plant density and the lack of significant interactions between the factors in number of pods per plant in both 2022 and 2023 cropping seasons could be that the treatment effects were similar.
 This agrees with the findings of Essilfie et al. (2024).
-The highest number of pods per plant in both seasons produced by mid-May sowing can be attributed to more favourable environmental conditions experienced by crops sown early, even when receiving similar inputs as those planted later.
-Mid-May planting might have coincided with the onset of reliable rainfall and moderate soil temperatures, creating conditions that supported sustained flowering, effective gynophore elongation, and successful peg penetration into moist soil.
+The highest number of pods per plant in both seasons produced by mid-May sowing can be attributed to more favorable environmental conditions experienced by crops sown early, even when receiving similar inputs as those planted later.
+The mid-May planting might have coincided with the onset of reliable rainfall and moderate soil temperatures, creating conditions that supported sustained flowering, effective gynophore elongation, and successful peg penetration into moist soil.
 The years had no significant effect on pods per plant indicating that the years had similar environmental conditions during the experimental period.